Praful51/Stock-Price-Trend-Analysis-and-Prediction/README.md

 ![overall_trend](images/overall_trend.png)

- - The stock shows overall upward trend over time & has shown a remarkable growth overtime with its price moving from nearly 70 to 280 from Year 2020 to 2026
+ - The stock shows overall upward trend over time & has shown a remarkable growth overtime with its price moving from nearly 70 to 280 from Year 2020 - 2026

 **Recommendation:** AAPL is a strong candidate for long term portfolio holding.
 Investors who stayed invested through dips were rewarded with nearly 4x return in 6 years.
 Businesses managing employee pension funds or retail investors should consider AAPL as a core holding rather than a trading stock.